BStLouis253/Asset-Management-System/README.md

 - Maintaining a centralized database of all company assets.

-- Tracking key hardware and software attributes
+- Tracking key hardware and software attributes.

-- Allowing addition, removal, and updating of assets.
+- Allowing addition and removal of assets.

 - Enabling sorting and searching of assets based on different attributes.